vocksel/vocksel.com/README.md

 ## Contributing

-This project uses the [Gulp](http://gulpjs.com) build system for all of it's tasks.
-You'll need Node and optionally Ruby if you'd like to work on the [Sass](http://sass-lang.com) files.
+This project uses the [Gulp](http://gulpjs.com) build system for all of its tasks.
+Go grab a copy of [Node](http://nodejs.org) if you don't already have it installed.

+Now you can download all of the dependencies:

 ```bash
 # You need Gulp installed globally so you can run the gulpfile from the command line.